codemagic-ci-cd/codemagic-docs/content/knowledge-firebase/firebase-crashlytics-dsym-uploading.md

     - $HOME/Library/Developer/Xcode/DerivedData/**/Build/**/*.dSYM
 {{< /highlight >}}

-In order to upload the dSYM files to Firebase Crashlytics, add the following script to your `codemagic.yaml` configuration file or to your post-publish script in the Flutter workflow editor:
+In order to upload the dSYM files to Firebase Crashlytics, add the following script to your `codemagic.yaml` configuration file:

 {{< highlight yaml "style=paraiso-dark">}}
 publishing: